 RACP Trainee Research Awards

-Australian applications open Monday 1 July to 5pm AEST, Saturday 31 August 2019.
+Australian and New Zealand applications closed Saturday 31 August 2019.

 Australian and New Zealand Trainees are invited to submit abstracts for oral presentation for the 2019 RACP Trainee Research Awards held across all Australian states and territories and New Zealand.